Careers in Anesthesia are Changing, with Opportunities Outside Hospitals

 It’s important to remember that significant positive strides in anesthesia have been made in recent years that have facilitated office-based procedures.
 Where discomfort from nausea and vomiting – sometimes lasting days after an operation – was once the norm, drugs like Propofol and Ketamine allow for a much quicker sedation process with few adverse side effects.
 Couple this speedier and more-pleasant intra-operative experience with the convenience and comfort of being in your physician’s office, and it is easy to see the appeal of office-based procedures

 For providers considering bringing procedures into their practice, there are a few key elements to keep in mind when searching for an out-sourced anesthesia partner.
-As covered by Scott Mayer, CEO of Ambulatory Management Solutions, in a 2019 Becker’s ASC Review article, physicians should seek an anesthesia provider with the ability to handle critical emergency care, the capacity to assign a dedicated and familiar anesthesiology team to handle most, if not all cases, and an understanding that anesthesiology should match the needs of the specialist.
+As covered by Scott Mayer, CEO of Ambulatory Anesthesia Care (formerly known as Ambulatory Management Solutions), in a 2019 Becker’s ASC Review article, physicians should seek an anesthesia provider with the ability to handle critical emergency care, the capacity to assign a dedicated and familiar anesthesiology team to handle most, if not all cases, and an understanding that anesthesiology should match the needs of the specialist.